IBM/continuous-delivery-go-sdk/README.md

 Go application:

 #### `go get` command
-Use this command to download and install the MySDK Go SDK project to allow your Go application to use it:
+Use this command to download and install the SDK to allow your Go application to use it:

 ```